Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - Choose the right Pixel ➜ Choose the option: People who visited specific web pages

-- Indicate specific URL of your Offer Page ➜ Name your audience
+- Indicate the specific URL of your Offer Page ➜ Name your audience

 - Choose the right Pixel ➜ Choose the option: People who visited specific web pages

-- Indicate a specific URL of your Thank you page after the purchase has been done
+- Indicate a specific URL of your Thank you page after the purchase has been made

 - Name your audience